-Today I’m showing you how to make homemade granola.
-Granola is nothing more than a crunchy version of muesli that is typically toasted in the oven with added sugars and fats.
-However, I didn’t use any added fats or sugar, just a touch of maple syrup.
+Today I will show you how to prepare homemade granola.
+Granola is nothing but a crunchy version of muesli that is typically toasted in the oven with added sugars and fats.
+However, I did not use added fats or sugar, just a bit of maple syrup.
 This makes it very light and also vegan.
-Additionally, I cooked it in the air fryer (in my beloved Philips Airfryer XXL).
-If you don’t have one, you can obviously use the oven, but it’s definitely quicker in the fryer.
+Additionally, I cooked it in the air fryer.
+If you don’t have one, you can obviously use the oven, but it is certainly faster in the fryer.

 I was surprised that even without fats it came out nice and crunchy.
-I now prepare it often at home, making 10 servings at a time to keep it fresh, as I can easily make it again in a few minutes.
-Just store it in tightly closed jars and keep in the pantry for always ready use.
-Making it at home is also very economical; commercial granola is not only not as genuine as this, but it’s also quite pricey!
+Here at home, I now prepare it often, making 10 portions at a time to keep it fresh, and I can always make it again in a few minutes.
+Just store it in well-sealed jars and keep the jars in the pantry, and it will always be ready to use.
+Moreover, making it at home is very economical; the commercial one is not only not as genuine as this one, but it is also very expensive!

-I’ve listed the quantities of dried fruits that I used, but of course, you can use other dried fruits, just remember to check that the Weight Watchers Propoints remain the same.
-If you are gluten intolerant, make sure the oat flakes you use are gluten-free, or you can use buckwheat flakes, which are equally delicious.
+I have indicated the quantities of nuts that I used, but obviously, you can also use other nuts, just don’t forget to check that the Weight Watchers Propoints remain the same.
+If you are gluten intolerant, make sure that the rolled oats you use do not contain it, or use buckwheat flakes, which are equally delicious.
 Let’s see how I prepared this light granola.

 Some similar recipes: